blandflakes/echo-chamber/README.md

 Finally, your app should return an EchoResponse struct.
 The echo/response namespace has convenience functions for creating this, the penultimate function being `respond`

-For help/an example, try using the [echo-chamber-compojure template](http://github.com/blandflakes/echo-chamber-compojure)
+For help/an example, try using the [echo-chamber-template](http://github.com/blandflakes/echo-chamber-template)

 ## Future enhancements
 - Potentially an intent dispatcher